What Does an Africa Safari Cost?

 - How do your safaris support local communities?
-Can you share reports?
+Can you share the reports?

 - What is the maximum group size for safaris?

-- What is the maximum number of guests to a vehicle?
+- What is the maximum number of guests allowed in a vehicle?

 - How far are the transfer travel distances on your safaris, and are they experiential?

 - Are there unavoidable costs being left out of the quote, such as park fees?